shiiqcx/int-u3l6-23-24-student-exercises/README.md

 # Lesson 3.6: Tech Usage & Events Review

-**What are Event Handlers?**
+**What are Event Handlers?** :
-  Event handlers are JavaScript functions that get executed when a specific event occurs.
+- Event handlers are JavaScript functions that get executed when a specific event occurs.
 They bring interactivity to web pages.

-- **Common events**:
+**Common events** :

 ```javascript
 // Click Events
 let btn = document.querySelector("button");